oxiKKK/goldsrc-version-list/README.md

 Thanks to @lujiangz for pointing this out.

-## :grey_exclamation: Additional information about steam depots
+## Additional information about steam depots

 ### How to Download Older Versions of a Steam Game:

 _https://steamcommunity.com/sharedfiles/filedetails/?id=889624474_

-## :grey_question: How this was accomplished
+## How this was accomplished

 In order to download individual depots for GoldSrc i used _https://github.com/SteamRE/DepotDownloader_.
 However the other method that was described earlier can be used to download individual depots as well.